ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-3-3.md

 By harnessing the synergy between strategic thinking and critical thinking, individuals can develop comprehensive strategies, make informed decisions, and execute long-term goals more effectively, positioning themselves for sustained success.

-*Suggested reading: "Strategic Intuition: The Creative Spark in Human Achievement" by William Duggan.*